Kruger National Park upgrades gate access control system.

 When planning your travelling route, please make use of the Kruger Park Map for and indication and location of the restcamps and check the travelling times inside Kruger National Park.

-Various accommodation options are available in a number of Restcamps offering various accommodation types.
+Various accommodation options are available in a number of Restcamps offering many accommodation types.

 The Mpumalanga area offers wonderful scenic drives to surrounding places such as Blyde River Canyon, Pilgrims Rest, Bourkes Luck Potholes, as well as waterfalls, mountain passes and trout fishing streams.